 That being said, my trigger is a single case in our school or within the surrounding districts.
-If it’s in our town, then sibling can pass to sibling, boyfriend passes to girlfriend, etc. All of a sudden, my child is in the crosshairs.
+If it’s in our town, then siblings can pass to siblings, boyfriend passes to girlfriend, etc. All of a sudden, my child is in the crosshairs.

 If it’s in a neighboring town we’re done too.
 School athletics and exchange programs provide opportunities to pass diseases between schools.

 Likewise, kids congregate regardless of town.
 In my day it was the mall and the arcade.
 These days who knows.
 They find common ground and gather.

 The only exception I will make to this rule is if the infected student or teacher is the direct result of out of town travel.
 However, the minute it’s person to person in our town.
 We’re homeschooling until this blows over.